Wardrop/Scorched/README.md

 Scorched is a generic, unopinionated, DRY, light-weight web framework for Ruby.
 It provides a generic yet powerful set of constructs for processing HTTP requests, with which websites and applications of almost any scale can be built.

-If you've used a light-weight DSL-based Ruby web framework before, such as a Sinatra, it should look familiar.
+If you've used a light-weight DSL-based Ruby web framework before, such as Sinatra, it should look familiar.
 Scorched is a true evolutionary enhancement of Sinatra, with more power, focus, and less clutter.

 Getting Started
 ---------------